This site features graduate student/faculty digital learning projects developed between 2013-2020.

 McDaniel, Jena C., Teller, Laurel, and Schuele, C. Melanie.
 “Effect of an online traning module on graduate students’ observational skills of communication in young children.”
 Poster at American Speech-Language-Hearing Association, Los Angeles, California, November 9-11, 2017.

 Krimm, Hannah, Schuele, C. Melanie, and Brame, Cynthia J. Viability of online learning for establishing basic skills in speech-language pathology.
-SIG10, Issues in Higher Education.
-In press.
+Perspectives of the ASHA Special Interest Groups, doi:10.1044/persp2.SIG10.49, 2017.